Le pillole di Ercole: Cast

+Production

+Le pillole di Ercole was Salce’s first film directed in Italy following his work in Brazil, as well as Erico Menczer’s first film as a cinematographer.
+It was shot between De Laurentiis Studios in Rome and Salsomaggiore Terme between May and July 1960.

 Censorship

 When Le pillole di Ercole was first released in Italy in 1960 the Committee for the Theatrical Review of the Italian Ministry of Cultural Heritage and Activities rated it as VM16: not suitable for children under 16.
 In addition, the committee imposed the modification of the following scenes: 1) the scene in which Manfredi and Koscina hug each other on the bed will be shortened; 2) the scene in which Manfredi makes a house call to Valerie (reel 4); 3) the lines in which De Sica says "...I know, when I am with a woman..." until "...a hay barn" must be deleted.
 Document N° 32710 signed on 3 September 1960 by Minister Renzo Helfer.

+Reception

+The film was a moderate success, grossing 446 million lire at the Italian box office.